DecisioNaut/2022-12_AoC/README.md

 # 2022-12_AoC
-Finally, and for the first year, found some time to take part in the [Advent of Code](https://adventofcode.com)!
+Finally, and for the first year, I found some time to take part in the [Advent of Code](https://adventofcode.com)!

 The Advent of Code is a yearly, seasonal series of coding puzzles:
 - Every day, from the 1st to the 25th of December, a new puzzle is being published.